You are about to leave the Johnson & Johnson Medical Devices website and go to an external website.

 *Telephone orders may be subject to written confirmation by Company

-Payment: For Purchasers with pre-approved Company Credit, terms of payment are Net 30 days from the date of invoice, unless otherwise agreed upon by the Company in writing.
+Payment: For Purchasers with pre-approved Company credit, terms of payment are Net 30 days from the date of invoice, unless otherwise agreed upon by the Company in writing.
 Invoices are payable in full and no deductions or set-offs are permitted without first obtaining prior written authorization from Company.
+Without limiting Company’s other legal rights, Company may exercise a right of set-off against amounts due to Purchaser, including for credits from a Product return, from amounts owed to Company by Purchaser.
 For all other Purchasers, payment is due upon receipt of invoice.
 Company reserves the right to charge a late payment fee, in the event that payments fail to comply with these Terms.
 Company reserves the right, without notice, to deny credit cards as a valid form of payment and hold orders for Purchasers with past due balances.

 Price: All Purchaser Orders will be filled and invoiced at the prices in effect at the time the order is processed.
 All prices are subject to change without notice.
 In the event of a price reduction, Company shall not grant credit for stock on hand or accept any other claims for rebates based on prior purchasers by Purchaser.
 Prices do not include federal or provincial sales tax.

-Minimum Order and Supply Interruption: All Purchase Orders are subject to Company’s prior approval and to these Terms.
-Company shall use commercially reasonable efforts to fill all Purchase Orders.
+Minimum Order and Supply Interruption: Company shall use commercially reasonable efforts to fill all Purchase Orders.
 Company may, within its sole discretion, decide not to accept any Purchase Orders and/or may place controls on orders and/or allocate supply of Product among Purchasers.
 Company reserves the right to limit quantities or discontinue any Product without notice to Purchaser.
 In the event of a discontinuation of Product, Company may, without obligation, identify alternative products available to Purchaser.
 Company is not liable for any loss resulting from its failure to supply Product to Purchaser, whether or not the inability to supply is under the control of Company or not.
 An administration charge will be applied at time of ordering to all original Purchase Orders that do not meet the minimum amount.

 Channel Minimum Amount Administration Charge